 Eliminating road endings directed at the ALR, and including adequate urban side buffering into a subdivision's design, can make significant improvements to land use compatibility.
 For example, the left photo below shows a subdivision beside agricultural land with a side road ending at the edge of the farm, with no buffering.
 The right photo shows the same subdivision with the road carrying on around the corner (no side road) and buffering installed between the backyard of the houses and the farm.

-While not part of the Strengthening Farming Program legislative package, when considering applications under the Agricultural Land Commission Act, the Commission often includes conditions for the express purpose of contributing to land use compatibility.
-The Commission has published an associated Landscaped Buffer Specifications document (1993).
+While not part of the Strengthening Farming initiative, when considering applications under the Agricultural Land Commission Act, the Commission often includes conditions for the express purpose of contributing to land use compatibility.